 Empowering Rural Communities On The Brink Of A Massive Pandemic

-• And an elderly couple from Hyderabad who had fever and cough committed suicide by consuming pesticide suspecting that they had COVID.
+• And an elderly couple from Hyderabad who had a fever and cough committed suicide by consuming pesticide suspecting that they had COVID.
 They did not want to infect their children and grandchildren.

 • A sense of fear gripped the old city after fake messages saying there were dozens of Covid-19 deaths and mass burials began circulating on social media platforms including Facebook and WhatsApp.

 • 800 people in different parts of the world died due to a popular myth that consumption of highly concentrated alcohol could disinfect the body and kill.
-Around 5,876 were hospitalised due to this misinformation and 60 developed complete blindness after drinking methanol as a cure of coronavirus.
+Around 5,876 were hospitalized due to this misinformation and 60 developed complete blindness after drinking methanol as a cure of coronavirus.

 All the above examples reiterate the importance of correct information and the need to prevent the spread of wrong information.
 Taking one’s life is not the only adverse outcome, the fact that health and law enforcement professionals have reported an abnormal increase in depression cases, domestic violence cases and other mental health issues do point out a much larger issue that is facing society and it is the lack of information or spread of misinformation — both can be considered mutually exclusive at some level.

 The impact of such misinformation does not consider any urban-rural or gender or educational divide as such, but due to better information availability and diverse demographics, the impact of such negative information is cushioned to an extent in urban and amongst more informed groups.
-Government departments, health departments, volunteer groups, corporate groups and other active society stakeholders quickly form arrangements to disseminate the right information either formally or informally through their own networks or by leveraging other existing networks.
+Government departments, health departments, volunteer groups, corporate groups, and other active society stakeholders quickly form arrangements to disseminate the right information either formally or informally through their own networks or by leveraging other existing networks.
 The same kind of networking impact is not seen in villages or other rural communities when it comes to accessing correct information.
 Either to act on it or use it to fight against misinformation.
 And hence villages always end up waiting in line to get their share of credible information, which usually arrives much later than the issue itself.

 The reasons could be several, ranging from limited connectivity to entrenched local beliefs coupled with an inherent lack of trust in anything that comes from urban-centric stakeholders.
 Thus, villages lose the plot here.
 These dynamics become quite challenging in a pandemic situation, which is complex and required intervention at multiple levels.
 COVID, by virtue of its characteristics and infectivity, has challenged many social conventions and systems.
 Urban areas struggled to come to terms with it.
 Rural areas will be no different.
 However, the difference here could be the extent of damage that would happen if the natural pace of information percolation is allowed to flow from urban to rural areas.
 Or, the natural flow of misinformation spread is not checked and crushed.
 The above premise may be still untested thoroughly on the ground, there are however reasonable observations and data to believe that it will hold true if somehow verified.